 Also a signatory member to the UNGC, Imerys is committed to respecting internationally-recognized human rights, as set out in the International Bill of Human Rights and the ILO’s Fundamental Conventions.
 As such, Imerys requires that human rights are respected across its operations worldwide.
 Protocols on prohibition of child labour and forced labour have been in place at Imerys since 2009 and are used as the basis for internal audits.

 Imerys also expects its business partners and suppliers to adhere to the same high standards.
 In fact, Imerys’ Supplier ESG Standards, which were updated in 2018, are primarily based on the 10 UNGC principles.
 These standards, which must be formally acknowledged and complied with, are applicable to all their suppliers and are considered a prerequisite for doing business with the group.

-IGM Financial integrates human rights considerations in the investment process through the Investors Group Summa SRI™ Fund, one of the largest socially responsible investments funds in Canada.
-The Fund aims to provide moderate income and long-term capital growth by making socially responsible investments primarily in the Canadian equity markets.
-The Fund seeks to invest mostly in companies that have adopted progressive standards and practices towards the environment, human rights and other social issues.
-The Fund does not invest in companies whose revenues are mainly derived from alcohol, tobacco, gambling, pornography or critical weapons systems.
+IGM Financial integrates human rights considerations throughout its investment process.
+The Investors Summa SRI™ Fund, one of the largest socially responsible investments funds in Canada with close to $400 million in assets under management, invests primarily in companies that have adopted progressive standards and practices towards the environment, human rights and other social issues and does not invest in companies whose revenues are primarily derived from alcohol, tobacco, gambling, pornography or critical weapons systems.
+Third-party global SRI screening services are used to assist with the evaluation of companies against these socially responsible criteria and to assess suitability for inclusion in the Fund’s investable universe.
 This approach is appropriate for clients who look for investments consistent with their financial goals and personal values.
-The Fund uses third-party global SRI screening services to assist with the evaluation of companies against these socially responsible criteria and to assess suitability for inclusion in the Fund’s investable universe.